28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 28. Denny's

 If you go to Denny's for breakfast, you may enter the restaurant with high hopes and leave completely underwhelmed.
 While Denny's has the famous Grand Slam breakfast, everything about it is overrated.
-The Original Grand Slam is more like a swinging strikeout: The two buttermilk pancakes are virtually flavorless, the pair of sausage links are on the small side, and the two strips of bacon tend to be limp and greasy.
+The Original Grand Slam is more like a strikeout — the two buttermilk pancakes are virtually flavorless, the pair of sausage links are on the small side, and the two strips of bacon tend to be limp and greasy.

 27. Tim Horton's

 In theory, a trip to Tim Hortons for breakfast makes a lot of sense.
-Tim Hortons is known for its coffee and it has a variety of breakfast sandwiches on its menu.
+The Canadian chain is known for its coffee, and it has a variety of breakfast sandwiches on its menu.
 Plus, our friendly neighbors to the north do tend to go on and on about their beloved Timmies.
 Makes perfect sense, eh?
 Maybe not so much, at least not anymore.
 Tim Hortons has had its struggles as of late with the quality of its food and drinks falling as its prices go up.

 26. The Original Pancake House